 Your cream cheese will need to be room temperature, so set this out on the counter a few hours before you plan to assemble your dip.

 Jalapeño popper dip should be served hot or warm, within 10-15 minutes of being removed from the oven.
 This dip also reheats well the next day!
-The crust will lose some of its crispiness when being reheated, but it’s still perfectly tasty.
+The crust will lose some of its crispiness when reheated, but it’s still perfectly tasty.

 Want to make your dip ahead?
 Simply assemble, cover, and refrigerate overnight.
 When you’re ready, uncover and bake as directed, until the center of the dip is hot and bubbling.